-Strong relationships with regulatory bodies can reduce a firm’s regulatory burden.
+Strong relationships with regulatory bodies can help to reduce a firm’s regulatory burden.

 Example of CSR in Canada

-- Cameco Corporation oversees education programs directed towards northern and Aboriginal peoples through their northern Saskatchewan five-pillar strategy.
+- Cameco Corporation oversees education programs directed toward northern and Aboriginal peoples through their northern Saskatchewan five-pillar strategy.

 - Goldcorp Inc. strives to make a positive impact on their communities by supporting education and health initiatives and sponsorship of special events.